James D. Robb

 He is the chief advancement officer as well as the development and alumni relations officer for Cooley.
 In this role, he is responsible for all marketing, advertising, internal and external communications, fundraising, and community, university, and alumni relations.
 Mr. Robb also oversees the law school’s award-winning website; the alumni association; planned, corporate and foundation giving; the donor recognition society; capital campaigns; and the development committee of the school’s board of directors.
 He has the distinction of having raised the five largest individual gifts, the largest foundation gift, and the largest grant ever received by Cooley.

-In his role as general counsel for 10 years, Robb oversaw all the school’s legal affairs for the school’s corporate organization and compliance activities, corporate finance and audit matters, real estate, contracts, risk management, outside consulting, litigation, employee relations, student relations, governmental relations, branch campuses, and the school’s board of directors.
-He also supervised in-house legal staff and external law firms working for the school.
+In his role as general counsel, Robb oversees all the school’s legal affairs for the school’s corporate organization and compliance activities, corporate finance and audit matters, real estate, contracts, risk management, outside consulting, litigation, employee relations, student relations, governmental relations, branch campuses, and the school’s board of directors.
+He also supervises in-house legal staff and external law firms working for the school.

 Mr. Robb was the founding dean of Cooley’s graduate programs (LL.M.) in Tax and Intellectual Property.
 In this role, he developed curriculum and academic policies, and he supervised successful application for acquiescence from American Bar Association to begin the LL.M. program.